April 5, 2017

-The South Carolina motor vehicle exemption, which is $5,350 for individuals and $10,700 for married couples, may help you keep your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
-Here you’ll find information about the South Carolina car exemption: what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.
+The South Carolina motor vehicle exemption, which is $5,900 for individuals and $11,800 for married couples, might help you keep your car, truck, van, or other vehicle if you file for bankruptcy.
+Here you’ll find information about the South Carolina car exemption.

-South Carolina’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors.
+South Carolina’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors in a Chapter 7 bankruptcy.
 If the equity in your car is less than South Carolina’s car exemption, then the trustee cannot sell it.
 If the equity in your car is significantly more than the applicable exemption amount, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

-Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy.
+Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy if you fall behind on your payments.
 To learn more, see Your Car in Chapter 7 Bankruptcy and If You Are Behind on Your Car Payments, Can Chapter 7 Help?

-In South Carolina, you can exempt up to $5,350 in equity in your car or other vehicle.
+In South Carolina, you can exempt up to $5,900 in equity in your car or some other type of vehicle.

 Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but South Carolina is not one of these states.